1Password/for-open-source/README.md

 As a diversity initiative, the mission of R-Ladies is to achieve proportionate representation by encouraging, inspiring, and empowering people of genders currently under-represented in the R community.
 R-Ladies’ primary focus, therefore, is on supporting minority gender R enthusiasts to achieve their programming potential, by building a collaborative global network of R leaders, mentors, learners, and developers to facilitate individual and collective progress worldwide. https://rladies.org

+### Auroville
+Auroville is an international community in India where people from more than 60 countries come together to build a city that nourishes human unity and conscious living.
+Auroville is a recognised non-profit in India.
+Worldwide there are centres in different countries that are recognised as non-profit in their respective country who support our work in Auroville: http://auroville-international.org/.
+Auroville with its vision "There should be somewhere on earth a place which no nation could claim as its own, where all human beings of goodwill who have a sincere aspiration could live freely as citizens of the world" offers a lot of educational programmes (see https://edu.auroville.org/fundamentals,  https://www.swadharma.auroville.org/ ).